dzjxzyd/UniDL4BioPep/README.md

 ## Usage
 Notice: all my dataset use 0 and 1 to represent positive and negative, respectively.
-Again, 0 is positive and 1 is negative.
+Again, 0 is positive and 1 is negative, except the antioxidant dataset and antimicrobial dataset (AMP).
 ### Use the pretrained model for your own dataset

 Just check the file **Pretrained_model_usage_template.ipynb**